trendct-data/occupation-wages-states/stories/story_MD.md

 Its lowest-paying jobs include <span class='occ_title_em'>amusement and recreation attendants</span>, <span class='occ_title_em'>ushers, lobby attendants, and ticket takers</span>, and <span class='occ_title_em'>gaming service workers, all other</span>.
 After adjusting for cost of living, those occupational groups make $18,259,  $18,014, and  $21,613, respectively.

-<span class='occ_title_em'>Orthodontists</span> have seen the largest decline in wages.
-Between 2005 and 2015, the adjusted median annual salary dropped from $-1 to $145,210.
-That's a change of about -14,521,100 percent.
+<span class='occ_title_em'>Textile, apparel, and furnishings workers, all other</span> have seen the largest decline in wages.
+Between 2004 and 2015, the adjusted median annual salary dropped from $60,188 to $27,930.
+That's a change of about -53 percent.

 Meanwhile, <span class='occ_title_em'>artists and related workers, all other</span> saw the sharpest increase in wages in Maryland.
 Income went up 186.74 percent between 1999 and 2015 from $26,638 to $76,380.

 Some occupations are markedly competitive, with fewer workers earning more.
 Local demand for the work and cost of living also can affect salaries.

-The biggest decline for any job category inMarylandwas among <span class='occ_title_em'>Child care workers</span>.
-In 1999, there were -1 employees.
-But by 2015, that figure declined 931100 percent to 9,310.
+The biggest decline for any job category in Maryland was among <span class='occ_title_em'>Sociologists</span>.
+In 2003, there were 710 employees.
+But by 2014, that figure declined 92.96 percent to 50.

 The jobs that had gained the most employees was court reporters.
-There were 4,880 percent more workers in 2015 as compared to 2009.
+There were 4,880 percent more workers in 2015 as compared to 2004.
 Overall, the total number of workers grew from 50 to 2,490 in Maryland.